ruggeri/tech-notes/algos/lsh.md

 items.
 You calculate the full similarity (or something close) with the small number of items in those buckets.

+## Further Explanation

+If you do a single random projection, you have a pretty noisy estimate of whether two documents are the same.
+If you take `n` random projections, you are getting a much better estimate of whether two documents are the same.

+But say that you want to find _similar_ documents.
+Then as you increase `n`, you are also increasing the probability that a similar but not identical document will be missed.

+If you want to get almost all the similar documents, without dealing with a lot of useless documents, you won't want to search by exact match.

+You will get a better ratio of similar-to-dissimilar results if you look for `k`-of-`n` matches.
+Of course, this means searching in more buckets, or duplicating the items in many buckets.

 ## Feature Hashing

 Simple feature hashing just hashes the features and does a